 Sanitary Sewer System Overview

 The City provides sanitary sewer service to 6,700 customers, utilizing 98 miles of sanitary sewer throughout the City.
 Sewer mains are televised every three years and cleaned as necessary.
 Our 9 lift stations are inspected and maintained on a regular basis to ensure reliable, uninterrupted service.

 Customers pay $4.76 per 1,000 gallons, plus a $6.00 fixed charge per quarter.
-Sewer usage is based on water usage, so if a home uses 25,000 gallons of water in a quarter, they will also be billed for 25,000 gallons of sewer.
-Homeowners who install a second meter for irrigation are not charged for sewer on the second meter.
+Sewer usage is based on winter quarter water usage, so if a home uses 18,000 gallons of water during their winter quarter, they will also be billed for 18,000 gallons of sewer for every quarter that year.
+There is a 6,000 gallon minimum for sewer billing.

 For more information about utility rates, please visit the Water/Sewer Utility Billing page, or view the City Fee List.

 The City of Rosemount sanitary sewer system flows into the Metropolitan Council sewer system to be treated and processed.
 Approximately 60% of our sanitary sewer budget goes to pay for this service.